BadmWe/dspyt-webpage/dspyt/posts/faq.md

 5. Introduce original data visualizations as required
 6. Do not directly link to images; instead, add images to the directory
 7. Steer clear of clickbait headlines
-8. Don’t make typographical errors
+8. Do not make typographical errors
 9. Construct a descriptive, evergreen URL path (filename) for your post
 10. Implement code blocks, and take advantage of our support for syntax highlighting in popular programming languages
 11. You may incorporate tasteful links back to your personal site and projects